 Enjoying considerable success and, in recent years, having acquired a number of companies, ABB found itself experiencing growing pains.
 The pain was particularly apparent where business processes were concerned.
 This was due to the fact that each firm that ABB had acquired had brought with it its own processes.
 When integrating 21 separate legacy systems, ABB’s information network was feeling the strain.

 Recognizing that it couldn’t optimize operations until it was able to control and synchronize its business processes, ABB set out to find a solution that would enable the company to do that.
-ABB chose the iGrafx Modelling and Platform.
+ABB chose iGrafx.

 “All these different systems have now been combined into a single, comprehensive business information network—one that’s readily available to everyone who needs to access it,” says John Wilhelm, Process Manager for the Business Support Division at ABB’s Automation Technologies.
 Wilhelm is chair of the consultative committee set up to streamline ABB’s processes.

 “It was a huge project,” Wilhelm reflects.
 “It kept us busy for a year and a half.
 We tackled quite a number of issues—many of them relating to the functionality of our systems.
 It became apparent that quite a few changes were needed in the overall process chain, and in particular, at the interfaces within the enterprise resource planning (ERP) application and the organization itself.
 We knew that in implementing these changes, the processes involved were liable to become gridlocked.
 To find out how to avoid this, we had to keep track of all them—and it was therefore extremely important that we be able to map them.”